 How to Grow Amaryllis Belladonna

-Amaryllis plants grow well in the full sun, so they’ll enjoy west and south-facing spots with plenty of light.
+Amaryllis plants grow well in the full sun, enjoying west and south-facing spots with plenty of light.
 However, this species does need shelter from harsh winter conditions.
 Find a spot where the plant is protected from excess heat in the hotter months or frost in the colder season.

-If you decide to keep the plant indoors, remember that it is toxic.
-So, make sure to place your belladonna lilies out of reach of children and pets.
+If you decide to keep the plant indoors, remember it is toxic.
+So, place your belladonna lilies out of reach of children and pets.

 Some of the best gardens for Amaryllis belladonna include patios, gravel gardens, and flower beds.